kilbouri/python-garbage-truck/README.md

-# python-garbage-truck
+# Python Garbage Truck

-A rather simple Python bot with configurable garbage payload for filling scammer databases with meaningless information.
+A rather simple Python bot (dubbed the Garbage Truck) with configurable garbage payload for filling scammer databases with meaningless information.

 ### Config